neajul/New-Dependencies/Notes/Structure.md

       - this alone already relates to squatting
     - squatting is always precarious, always ad-hoc, at the same time dependent on location and independent from it. always nomadic
     - every squat ends!
+    - everyone is talking about digital nomads, but flusser argues we already are nomads, have always been, and everything is digital
   - clarify: it's not about being separate from the city, necessarily, but being so much at home in it that your house is all over
 - Reusing what is there
   - **the server than ada built compared to a linux cyberdeck**